Beginner Guide for Black Bengal Goat Farming

 Shade: Ensure the pen has shaded areas, especially in hot climates, to protect the goats from direct sunlight.

-Drainage: Ensure proper drainage to prevent waterlogging, which can lead to health issues for the goats.
+Drainage: Make sure you have proper drainage to prevent waterlogging, which can lead to health issues for the goats.

 Fencing